roomacarthur/seastainability/README.md

 3. [W3 CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 4. [Seastainability testing sheet](https://docs.google.com/spreadsheets/d/1j5fTc2kvFslpWCKUyjA68CdsLZiLo4CTNZQrS0LRafA/edit?usp=sharing)

-Using the above resources I will test all individual pages and note all bugts found in [Bugs & Fixes](https://github.com/roomacarthur/seastainability#bugs--fixes).
+Using the above resources I will test all individual pages and note all bugs found in [Bugs & Fixes](https://github.com/roomacarthur/seastainability#bugs--fixes).
-I will also use peer code review within the slack community and my collegues for a "fresh set of eyes" to help pick out any issues I may miss.
+I will also use peer code review within the slack community and my colleagues for a "fresh set of eyes" to help pick out any issues I may miss.

-With the vigerous testing and fresh eyes I hope to cover all issues that may arrise and implement fast fixes.
+With the vigorous testing and fresh eyes I hope to cover all issues that may arise and implement fast fixes.

 ### Testing Results:

-indepth testing has been carried out, all results are shown [HERE](https://docs.google.com/spreadsheets/d/1j5fTc2kvFslpWCKUyjA68CdsLZiLo4CTNZQrS0LRafA/edit?usp=sharing) in my test results sheet.
+In depth testing has been carried out, all results are shown [HERE](https://docs.google.com/spreadsheets/d/1j5fTc2kvFslpWCKUyjA68CdsLZiLo4CTNZQrS0LRafA/edit?usp=sharing) in my test results sheet.

 ### Lighthouse Results: